 - Talk to your worker.
 See if your worker can solve the problem.

 - Call the client services line at 1-800-445-6604.

 - Appeal.
-Be sure to file your written appeal before the deadline.
+There is a deadline to appeal.
+File your written appeal before the deadline.

 How do I file a DTA appeal?

-Look at the sample denial notices.
 When DTA sends you a letter denying, stopping, reducing, or changing your benefits, they include information about how to appeal.
 You have 90 days from the date on the notice to appeal.

-The sample notices have sample appeal requests filled out.
-There is an address and a fax number on the back of the notices for the Division of Hearings in Boston.
+Look on the back of the notice.
+There is an address and a fax number for the Division of Hearings in Boston.
 Fill out the appeal request.
-Make a copy of any appeal requests you fill out and put the copies in your folder.
+Make a copy of the appeal request and put the copies in your folder.
 Mail or fax your filled-out appeal to the Division of Hearings.
 Check your appeal form, as addresses sometimes change.
 The appeal should be sent to:

 Division of Hearings, DTA

 P.O.
 Box 4017